Definition:

 Do you want to understand this with an example?

-“Always Trouble” Company recorded house-warming party of Director in the Company books.
+“Always Trouble” Company recorded the housewarming party of the Director in the Company books.
 This is a personal expenditure and recording it in the company books of account is incorrect.

 It’s a misstatement.
-In other words, we can say this an error in the accounting.
+In other words, we can say this is an error in the accounting.

 Why and What of Materiality?

-Have you been wondering why determining Materiality is a prerequisite for performing Audit?
+Have you been wondering why determining Materiality is a prerequisite for performing an Audit?

 Here’s the answer: